-Altering the rules of the receiving trade union
+Altering the rules of the receiving employers' association

-25. The receiving union may need to alter its rules in order to give effect to the terms of the instrument.
-For example, the instrument may provide that the existing contributions and benefits of members of the transferring union, or some of them, are to be preserved after the transfer, or that the members of the transferring union are to have special rights of representation within the receiving union.
-The rules of the receiving union may need to be changed to accommodate such provisions.
+19. The receiving employers' association may need to alter its rules in order to give effect to the terms of the instrument.
+For example, the instrument may provide that the existing contributions and benefits of members of the transferring association, or some of them, are to be preserved after the transfer, or that the members of the transferring association are to have special rights of representation within the receiving association.
+The rules of the receiving association may need alteration in order to give effect to such provisions.

-26. Under Article 83 of the 1995 Order the governing body of the receiving union may, by memorandum in writing, alter the union's rules so far as is necessary to give effect to provisions in the instrument of transfer.
-It may do so notwithstanding anything in the receiving union's rules, unless those rules expressly provide that Article 83 is not to apply (see paragraph 53 below).
-Any alteration of rules made under Article 83 must be explained in the instrument (see Appendix A) and will not take effect unless or until the instrument of transfer takes effect.
-The receiving union can actually make the alteration to its rules at any time after the Certification Officer approves the instrument (though it may be prudent to wait until the ballot result is known) and before he registers it.
-The alteration cannot be made after registration, because the Certification Officer must be satisfied before registration that the receiving union's rules are in conformity with the terms of the instrument.
+20. Under Article 83 of the 1995 Order the governing body of the receiving association may, by memorandum in writing, alter the association's rules so far as is necessary to give effect to provisions in the instrument of transfer.
+It may do so notwithstanding anything in the receiving association's rules, unless those rules expressly provide that Article 83 is not to apply (paragraph 47).
+Any alteration of rules made under Article 83 must be explained in the instrument of transfer (see Appendix A).and will not take effect unless or until the instrument takes effect.
+The receiving association can actually make the alterations to its rules at any time after the Certification Officer has approved the instrument (though it may be prudent for it to wait until the ballot result is known) and before he registers it.
+The alterations cannot be made after registration, because the Certification Officer must be satisfied before registration that the receiving association's rules are in conformity with the terms of the instrument.
 For the same reason it is advisable to consult the Certification Office in advance about the wording of any alteration of rules.